Ronchi Test Calculator: match, null, tape band and grid tests

 Mirror diameter = Radius of curvature (RoC) = Focal length = Focal ratio = Central obstruction =

-Grating freq. (lines per unit of meas.) = Grating offset from RoC = or adjust Parab. correction =
+Grating freq. (bars per unit of meas.) = Grating offset from RoC = or adjust Parab. correction =

-Ronchi grid? yes no Circular zonal rulers? yes no Ruler/Text color (R,G,B) =
+Ronchi grid? yes no Circular zonal rulers = Ruler/Text color (R,G,B) =

 Null fill factor = Nulled bullseye zones? yes no Thin nulled Ronchi bands? yes no